ts4z/irata/README.md

 To Do
 -----

+* No multi-user support.
+Can't assign owners to tournaments.
+  (If all tournaments were public it would maybe be OK.)
 * Data models aren't quite right.
 * Tournaments need an owner and only the owner can modify the tournament.
 * There are both admin and non-admin users, but non-admin users are useless.